 The process of decentralization as highlighted above has multiple benefits.
 One, it eliminates intermediaries.
 This helps industries to redefine their business models.
 Secondly, it reduces fraud by making the network highly secure and transparent.
 All this makes it difficult to change the historical records.

-- New transactions are broadcast to bitcoin network.
+- New transactions are broadcast to the bitcoin network.

 - Each participant collects new transactions into a block and timestamps them. (this is also known as hash )

-- When a participant finds a proof-of-work, it broadcasts the block to all nodes.
+- When a participant finds proof of work, it broadcasts the block to all nodes.
 The first individual who successfully manages to find the proof wins the right to write the block to the permanent chain and also gets rewarded for his work later.

 - The participants in the node can accept the block only if all the transactions in it are valid and not already spent.
 This, like in normal cases helps in developing a consensus (also the name given to the algorithm) and prevents participants from cheating.

 All the digital assets you create remain protected via digital signatures and hashes.
-This, in turn are created via one-way hash function – a mathematical function that creates a unique output based on specific input with no way of deriving the input from the output.
+This, in turn, is created via a one-way hash function – a mathematical function that creates a unique output based on specific input with no way of deriving the input from the output.

 In this way, Microsoft plans to grow the blockchain marketplace ecosystem with our partners & customers and develop key Azure blockchain middleware as a service.